On Track helps young people get into work, education or training.

 Confidential, friendly support from coaches who understand your challenges and can help you to set and reach goals.

 Engagement workshops and courses to develop your skills and confidence.

 Help to find the jobs and training that are right for you.

 Mentors to give you more help and support when you need it once you’ve reached your goal.
 A chance for you to get involved in the project.

 On Track is a project to clear barriers to work for young people in Norfolk who have multiple and complex needs.
 The project helps to support young people aged 16-24 to get into education, training or employment.

 Young people who participate in the project receive extensive tailor-made coaching, mentoring and guidance to help them to fulfil their career goals, as well as practical support to break down the barriers to achieving these goals, such as help with childcare, transport or equipment to start a college course or job.

-On Track is a joint initiative, led by The Matthew Project, working in partnership in Norfolk, with ACE, GYROS, NANSA, Norwich and Central Norfolk Mind, The Prince’s Trust and YMCA Norfolk.
+On Track is a joint initiative, led by The Matthew Project, working in partnership in Norfolk, with GYROS, NANSA, The Prince’s Trust and YMCA Norfolk.

 On Track is funded by the Big Lottery Fund and the European Social Fund, and is one of four projects which are part of the Building Better Opportunities programme.
-The project has received up to £1,660,900 of funding from the Big Lottery Fund and the European Social Fund as part of the 2014-2020 European Structural and Investment Funds Growth Programme in England.
+On Track has received funding from the National Lottery through the Community Fund and the European Social Fund as part of the 2014-2020 European Structural and Investment Funds Growth Programme in England.

 Simply fill in your details and we will get back to you shortly.